colorizenl/colorize-java-commons/readme.md

 Colorize Java Commons
 =====================

-Library containing utility classes for web, desktop, and mobile applications.
+Java library containing utility classes for web, desktop, and mobile applications.
 It is used by all Java-based applications and libraries developed by [Colorize](http://www.colorize.nl/en/).
-The library includes the following features:
+The library provides the following features:

-- assists in creating and sending HTTP requests
 - an animation framework that includes scheduling and keyframe animation
-- a lightweight REST API framework that can be used in environments with limited resources
-- a framework for managing, selecting, filtering, sorting, and performing calculations on data sets
 - a component library for Swing applications
-- automatic logger configuration
+- assists in sending HTTP requests from applications
-- working with Apple's Property List file format
+- a framework for working with data sets
+- reading and writing CSV
+- automatic application logging configuration
 - various other utility classes

 The library focuses on portability, and supports a wide variety of platforms and environments: